GIScience/Jakarta_Thesis_Klipper/README.md

    `ma_jakarta/network_graphs`: the output's folder path

-#### 2.2. calculate centrality (and flood network)
+#### 2.2.
+Network centrality (and creation of flood related network)

 - To calculate graph centrality, run:

 `python ma_jakarta/scripts/network/run_network.py scenario first_centrality [second_centrality]`

-if a flood related scenario is given the network will be first intersected with the flood layer and saved separately
+if a flood related scenario is given, the network will be first intersected with the flood layer and saved separately

 where: